Photo by Charles 🇵🇭 on Unsplash

 Even though it may seem that artists and athletes are worlds apart, a closer look reveals how much they actually have in common.
 Both professions require immense skill, discipline, and dedication required for success.

-In honor of the 2016 Rio Games, we discovered six lessons inspired by Olympic athletes that can help bring your art business to the winner’s circle.
+In honor of the games, we discovered six lessons inspired by Olympic athletes that can help bring your art business to the winner’s circle.
 Take a look: